Shortnose Tripodfish, Triacanthus biaculeatus (Bloch 1786)

 Summary:

-A tripodfish with the a very dark membrane on the spinous dorsal fin between the first and third spines (and usually also between the third to fifth spines), and a slightly convex to straight head profile from above the eye to the dorsal-fin origin.
+A dusky silver tripodfish becoming paler below, with a very dark membrane on the spinous dorsal fin between the first and third spines (and usually also between spines 3-5), a dusky blotch on the side above and behind the yellow pectoral fin, and an indistinct pale midlateral stripe.
+The head profile from above the eye to the dorsal-fin origin is slightly convex to straight.

 Cite this page as: